JawadMohmmad06/FoodDeliveryApp/README.md

 - MySQL: Database management system used for storing and retrieving data.
 - REST API: Enables communication between the frontend and backend through HTTP requests.

-Please note that this is a brief description of the project.
-For more detailed information, including the source code and implementation, please refer to the GitHub repository.